Best Backpacking Tent 2025

 Construction essentially looks at materials used and craftsmanship.
 Fabrics and pole materials play a massive role in how durable it will be.
 There is usually a trade-off here between weight, quality and cost.

 Strong aluminum poles are important, as fiberglass tends to snap, which is the last thing you want when you are in the outdoors.
 Ripstop waterproof materials with a decent PU (1200+) are also going to keep you dry and will be strong.
 These are probably the main things we suggest looking out for when looking for the best hiking tents.
-Some of the best hiking tents have thicker gauge poles, a higher denier (density) fabric with great waterproofing, like the MSR Hubba Hubba NX, or better cinch straps, which can help with durability.
+Some of the best hiking tents have thicker gauge poles, a higher denier (density) fabric with great waterproofing, like the MSR Hubba Hubba LT, or better cinch straps, which can help with durability.
 Most of the top-rated tents are water-resistant, like the Nemo Hornet Elite OSMO.
 On the flip side, budget models, such as the Naturehike Cloud-Up 2, have some of these features, but the design and layout of their poles make the overall structure weak or less waterproof as there are areas where water can pool rather than draining straight off.

 The MSR Hubba Hubba uses high quality ripstop nylon and waterproofing, sturdy webbing and aluminum